-Meggan F. Duffy concentrates on securing valuable domestic and foreign patent rights for a variety of clients in the mechanical, electromechanical, consumer products, medical devices, e-commerce and insurance services sectors.
-She also provides opinions and counseling for clients in these industries and helps them succeed by advancing and protecting their technologies through skillful patent preparation and prosecution.
-Ms. Duffy's extensive experience teaching at DePaul University College of Law and as Director of the Firm’s professional training makes her particularly effective in representing and communicating with clients.
+Meggan F. Duffy secures valuable domestic and foreign patent rights for a variety of clients in the mechanical, electromechanical, consumer products, medical devices, e-commerce, and insurance services sectors.
+She also provides opinions and counseling for many clients in these industries, helping them succeed by advancing and protecting their technologies through skillful patent preparation and prosecution.

-Clients benefit from Ms. Duffy’s successful handling of patent preparation and prosecution and/or opinions and counseling in many diverse technologies, including:
+Clients benefit from Meggan’s successful development and implementation of domestic and foreign patent strategies in many diverse technologies, including: